cs1302uga/cs1302-styleguide/README.md

 described as being in _valid style_ if and only if it adheres to the rules herein.
-This document not only contains the specific guidelines that must be followed, but also includes editor configuration reccomendations as well information about how to use the `checkstyle` tool for compliance.
+This document not only contains the specific guidelines that must be followed, but also includes editor configuration reccomendations as well information about how to use the `checkstyle` tool to check your code for compliance.

 ## Table of Contents